YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 2. **Define the cluster configuration**

   For this cluster, we are using a cluster.yaml file to define our cluster setup.
-Here is the content of cluster.yaml:

 3. **Verify the creation of the EKS Cluster**